Traveling with your pet

 Trails - Find out where the pet friendly trails and other pet friendly places such as the Moab Bark Park can be found.

-Identification - Make sure the identification and rabies tags on your pet’s collar are up to date and fastened securely to the collar.
+Identification - Most pets do not have pockets, they need a collar to wear their tags.
+A tag is a pets ticket home.
+Make sure the identification and rabies tags on your pet’s collar are up to date and fastened securely to the collar.

 Safety Information in the heat